Studies On Preventing Schizophrenia And How To Find Support

-Some recent studies have examined potential neurobiological risk factors in the development course of schizophrenia.
+Some recent studies have examined potential neurobiological risk factors in the development of schizophrenia.

-Researchers noted that pre-existing impairments in mental health and social function may be present for many years before a person’s first psychotic episode.
+Researchers have observed that individuals might experience mental health and social functioning impairments for many years before their initial psychotic episode.
 These early symptoms preceding psychosis are often referred to as the prodrome or prodromal phase.
 When the first-episode psychotic break occurs, abnormalities in brain structure have usually already manifested.

 While updated evidence may be needed, the duration of untreated psychosis can be associated with "incomplete symptom remission, a higher likelihood of relapse, and a reduced quality of life."